Question Skip Logic

 Question Skip Logic enables you to skip respondents to a future question or page in the survey based on their answer to a previous close-ended question.

-You can apply skip logic to the following close-ended question types:
+You can apply Question Skip Logic to the following close-ended question types:

 - Multiple Choice